Modelling preventive measures and their effect on generation times in emerging epidemics: Interventions

 Finally, to summarise the analysis of this section, we consider altogether the preventive measures that have been analysed so far and provide a general formula for the generation time distribution under the effect of all preventive measures.
 When all preventive measures are in place, and in particular, not only symptomatic individuals, but also detected individuals reduce their contact activity by a fraction $\rho_D$, the infectivity function becomes

+where $\wedge$ indicates the minimum and $I$ is the length of the infectious period, i.e. $I=\int_{0}^{\infty}\mathbb{I}_{X(u)>0}du$.
 From the expressions above, it is clear that, while all interventions affect the reproduction number, $ R_E=\int \beta_E(u)du$, only some interventions are found to have an impact on the generation time distribution, $g_E(t)=\frac{\beta_E(t)}{R_E}$, that is, isolation, screening and contact tracing.
 In Section \ref{sect:illustration} the expression above is used to illustrate variations of the generation time distribution in a realistic example.

+To relate our results to a model used in numerous applications, we conclude this section with two examples concerning the well-known SIR model, which can be seen as a special case of our general model.

+\begin{example}[Basic SIR model] Continuing with the SIR model of Example \ref{example:SEIR}, we recall that the infectivity process is of the form $\lambda(t)= c \xi \mathbb{I}_{[0,I]} $, where $\xi$ is the probability of infection, $c$ is the contact rate and $I$ is the length of the infectious period, which is exponentially distributed with parameter $a_I$.
+In this framework, it is straightforward to show that $g(t)=a_I \exp(-a_I t)$, that is, the generation time is exponentially distributed with parameter $a_I$, see e.g. \cite{svensson2015}.